mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

 Bump Nightly version and release dates in ShipIt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**note to whomever does this next: try doing this the day before release like the rest of the things above, and see if anything breaks. if any issues are hit, this should probably be moved to the subsequent part III section.**

-In ShipIt, the Firefox nightly version and the release dates are hard-coded, and a human must update them when new nightly builds become available.
-These steps can be done on release day (aka, the day after the merge was performed).
-By that time, there should be at least one new Nightly version available.
+In ShipIt, the Firefox nightly version and the release dates are hard-coded, and we must update the config after the version bump on mozilla-central.

 Follow these steps to bump the nightly version and release dates in ShipIt: